robric/wiki-contrail-controller/DevCloud-with-Contrail-setup-instructions.md

 * To setup, run `xen_setup.sh`.
 * Restart the VM.

 Note: Restart the Cloudstack Management server once again.
+(Break into the terminal which is running the CS management server and rerun `mvn -pl :cloud-client-ui jetty:run`.

 ## And Finally...
 After all these steps, you should be able to